Skip to Content

 This workshop is a required session for a certificate of completion in Integrative and Experiential Learning.
 Register

 Are you equipped to provide accessible content that meets the needs of all your students?
-Come prepared to gain hands-on experience of applying digital accessibility best practices during this session.
+Come prepared - with your laptop (if possible) - to gain hands-on experience of applying digital accessibility best practices during this session.

 This workshop will provide guidance for applying accessibility practices to your documents appropriately and how to prevent potential barriers people experience due to disabilities.
 An overview of disabilities and the challenges they cause will be provided including types of assistive technologies (AT) that help alleviate those challenges.